Over four hours of in-depth wisdom on the mother, companion, and servant archetypes.

-The companion is the friend, the sidekick, the right arm, and the wingman.
+The companion is the friend, the sidekick, the right arm, and the assistant.
 We all have friends and, thus, we all experience the companion archetype.
-However, some people have the companion as a ruling force and a significant driver in their sacred contract.
+However, some people have the companion as a ruling force and a significant player in their life.

 The companion is one of a pair meant to complement each other.
 In the light, the companion takes turns supporting and leading with the person she companions.
 In the shadow, she gets caught in comparison and believes that she is less than the person she assists.
 She gets stuck in the role of follower.